torvalds/linux/Documentation/arch/x86/intel_txt.rst

 starting at system reset and requires measurement of all code executed between system reset through the completion of the kernel boot as well as data objects used by that code.
-In the case of a Linux kernel, this means all of BIOS, any option ROMs, the bootloader and the boot config.
+In the case of a GNU/Linux kernel, this means all of BIOS, any option ROMs, the bootloader and the boot config.
 In practice, this is a lot of code/data, much of which is subject to change from boot to boot (e.g. changing NICs may change option ROMs).
 Without reference